ibm-cloud-docs/connected-trade-platform/white-paper.md

 {: #trade-platform-finance}
 {: #white-paper}

-This white paper introduces and provides an overview of the trade finance industry, its market potential, and current challenges.
-In addition, IBM proposes the outlined solution to address those challenges and how it can accelerate the modernization and digitization of the trade finance industry is discussed.
+This white paper introduces and provides an overview of the trade finance industry, its market potential, and current challenges. {{site.data.keyword.IBM_notm}} proposes solutions to address those challenges, which can accelerate the modernization and digitization of the trade finance industry.
 {: shortdesc}

 ## Understanding trade finance
 {: #trade-finance-overview}

 Trade finance represents financial products and services that facilitate domestic and international trade activities between buyers and sellers aiming to mitigate performance and payment risks while improving cash flows.
-This is a global industry with a diverse ecosystem of participants such as:
+This is a global industry with a diverse ecosystem of participants, such as the following:

 - Buyers
 - Suppliers